Jarn/jarn.mkrelease/README.txt

     This option may be specified more than once.

 ``-h, --help``
-    Print a help message and exit.
+    Print the help message and exit.

 ``-v, --version``
     Print the version string and exit.